 An accessible PDF is a digital document designed so that all users—including those with visual, motor, or cognitive disabilities—can understand its content.
 This means the PDF works well with assistive technologies, like screen readers, magnification tools, and keyboard navigation options.

-Regular PDF vs. Accessible PDF: What’s the Difference?
+Regular PDF vs. Accessible PDF

 Here are some of the main differences between accessible and regular PDFs: